Industrial unrest: 36 arrested over attacks on joint forces

 HIGHWAY BLOCKED

-Workers of Birds Group demonstrated blocking the Nabinagar-Chandra highway in Baipail area yesterday demanding arrear wages and reopening of the factory.
+Workers of Birds Group demonstrated blocking the Nabinagar-Chandra highway in Baipail area yesterday demanding arrears and reopening of the factory.

-The resulting traffic congestion spread from Nabinagar to Zirani and from Nabinagar to BPATC on the Dhaka-Aricha highway, said Hossain Shahid Chowdhury, inspector (admin) of Dhaka North Traffic.
+This caused congestion on the Dhaka-Aricha highway and it spread from Nabinagar to Zirani and from Nabinagar to BPATC areas, said Hossain Shahid Chowdhury, inspector (admin) of Dhaka North Traffic.

-Abu Bakar, OC of Ashulia Police Station, said that army officials were in contact with the factory owners to resolve the issue.
+Abu Bakar, OC of Ashulia Police Station, said army personnel were in contact with the factory owners to resolve the issue.

-Khairul Mamun Mintu, legal affairs secretary of the Bangladesh Garments and Sweater Workers Trade Union Centre, said Birds Group was supposed to pay the workers three-month arrear wages on Monday, but they failed.
+Khairul Mamun Mintu, legal affairs secretary of the Bangladesh Garments and Sweater Workers Trade Union Centre, said Birds Group was supposed to pay the workers three-month arrears on Monday, but it failed.

-Contacted, BGMEA acting president Abdullah Hil Rakib yesterday said the Birds Group owners could not pay the arrear wages on Monday.
+BGMEA acting president Abdullah Hil Rakib yesterday said the Birds Group owners could not pay the arrears on Monday.

-The factory owner, Anwar, has been undergoing treatment at a hospital due to illness and the BGMEA could not reach his family over the phone to discuss the payment of arrear wages, he added.
+The factory owner, Anwar, was undergoing treatment at a hospital, and the BGMEA could not reach his family over the phone to discuss the payment of arrears, he told The Daily Star.

-Birds Group shut it factory on August 28 citing financial constrains and a lack of work orders.
+Birds Group shut its factory on August 28 citing financial constraints and a lack of work orders.

 Comments